unitedstates/congressional-record/README.md

 `./parse.py`

 ### Options
+- A positional argument for dates.
+This can be a single date, a list of dates or a range of dates.
+Records will be  Make sure dates are in YYYY-MM-DD format.
+Date ranges should be given as start date then end date YYYY-MM-DD/YYYY-MM-DD.
+For several specific days, write out the dates in the correct format with a space between each date.
-- A positional argument can be provided with a single date to process in YYYY-MM-DD format.
-It will look in the Source file to see if it has been downloaded, if not it will download the file from fdsys.
+  The parser will look for a previous file to see if it has been downloaded, if not, it will download the file from fdsys.
 - '-f', '--infile': Input a singe file to process.
 If `-id` is provided it will take precedence.
 Interactive mode is disabled when parsing a single file.
 - `-id`, `--indir`: Input directory to parse.
 Front matter and other procedural text will not be processed.
 - `-od`, `--outdir`: Output directory for parsed files.
 Defaults to __parsed in the input directory.
 - `-l`, `--logdir`: Directory for logs to be written to.
 Defaults to __log in the input directory.
 - '--interactive': Interactive mode: Step through files and choose which to parse.
+- '--ntf', '-no_text_files': Remove the text version of the documents after parsing.

 ### Examples